Table of Contents

 Can you walk on a fractured fibula?
 Since the fibula plays little role in weight-bearing, your doctors may allow you to walk while you recoup from the hairline fracture fibula injury.
 Because of the fibula’s role in ankle stability, you can use crutches or walkers to avoid putting weight on the leg until the bone heals.

 However, if the bone is broken in more than a place, it necessitates a broken fibula bone surgery to keep the fractured fibula in place.
-Internal fixation of the broken fibula with metal implants would be necessary.
+Internal fixation of the fibula fracturewith metal implants would be necessary.
 This kind of surgery is an open reduction and internal fixation (ORIF).

 If the fractured fibula has broken through the skin, resulting in an open wound, ORIF surgery should be performed as soon as possible to avoid infection.
 The RICE principle (rest, ice, compression, and elevation) should be followed.
 Metal implants will be required to repair the shattered fibula.
 In severe cases, metal screws and rods will be placed outside the skin to keep the broken bone in place.
 Percutaneous pinning will be done using wires across the fractured bones to keep them in place until it is healed.
 It will be removed after the healing of the fibula.

 As we have seen, the tibia and fibula work together to give stability.
 In many cases, both bones can fracture together.
 In a broken fibula and tibia surgery, depending on the seriousness of the fracture, closed reduction, open reduction, internal fixation, external fixation, or percutaneous pinning will be used to treat.
 Anyone or a combination of these methods can be effective in fractured fibula recovery.